 Throughout this academic year, I am trying to return this blog to its roots, showcasing emerging research in fandom studies, as the release of a significant number of new anthologies reflects the emergence of a new generation of scholars pushing our thinking in exciting new directions.
 Among a number of trends, this research is much more transnational than ever before as more translation is occurring across languages in this field.
 I know most of my own key works on fandom have now been translated for the Chinese market, and I am hearing from more emerging scholars there.

-Over the next few installments, I will be featuring an extended interview with Ling Yang and Jamie J. Zhao, the editors of Boys’ Love, Cosplay, and Androgynous Idols: Queer Fan Cultures in Mainland China, Hong Kong, and Taiwan (Hong Kong University Press, 2017).
+Over the next few installments, I will be featuring an extended interview with Ling Yang and Jamie J. Zhao, the editors, with Maud Lavin, of Boys’ Love, Cosplay, and Androgynous Idols: Queer Fan Cultures in Mainland China, Hong Kong, and Taiwan (Hong Kong University Press, 2017).
 They visited me at USC last fall, sharing the book as a gift, and I was so excited by what I read that I proposed this interview.
 Here, they offer an overview of how fandom fits into broader changes in Chinese culture, the specific forms that media fandom takes in different Chinese cultures, and the state of fandom studies in the region.
 I am certain that this exchange will be of interest to fandom scholars, not to mention fans, around the world.

 Your opening sentence sets the stage for the book’s argument, “Chinese-speaking popular cultures have never been so queer as in this digital, globalist age.”
 How so?
 What factors have contributed to this change?
 What roles have digitization and globalization played in this process?